fidisys/contentconcepts-data/services/academic_editing/proofreading_service/index.md

 title: Proofreading Service
 highlight: India's best and top rated by customers
 serviceHeader:
-  decription: "India's most affordable proofreading services with best quality by
+  decription: "Best proofreading services in India with affordable price.
-    native English proofreaders and editors.
     Proofreading is like having a second set of eyes on your work - except this time, they're sober.
 Without it, your writing can look like it was done by a sleep-deprived monkey banging on a keyboard.
 So, let's avoid embarrassing mistakes like “let’s eat grandma” instead of “let’s eat, grandma.”
 With our affordable and trusted proofreading service, your documents will shine brighter than a diamond.
 And here are few more reasons to choose us:"
   serviceLink:
     - title: ""
       link: <a